Kevklatman/phase-0-javascript-events-acting-on-events-lab/README.md

 first.)

 We do still have a problem, though.
-Even though we're only going one pixel at a time, eventually our dodger will zoom (well, relatively speaking) right out of view.
+Even though we're only going one pixel at a time, eventually our dodger will zoom (well, relatively speaking) left out of view.

 How can we prevent this?
 We need to check where the left edge of the dodger is